 The cheesecake gets cooked in a water bath, and unlike a typical cheesecake, it rises high above the pan as it bakes.
 That’s why it’s necessary to place parchment paper a few inches higher than the edge of the pan, unless you can find a cake pan that is 4 inches high.
 As the cheesecake cools, it will slowly deflate from a height of about 4 inches to about 2 inches.

-The result… a melt-in-your-mouth combination that has the tangy, creamy flavor of a cheesecake, with the moist, cotton-soft airy texture of a soufflé.
+A melt-in-your-mouth combination that has the tangy, creamy flavor of a cheesecake, with the moist, cotton-soft airy texture of a soufflé.

 Note: As you see in the pictures above, I dusted this cheesecake with powdered sugar.
 You’ll see other pictures of this cheesecake where the top is golden brown and not dusted with sugar.
 This is because some bakers brush a mixture of hot water and apricot jam on top of the baked cheesecake for a pretty golden sheen.
 I prefer the plain jiggly soft cheesecake with just a dusting of powdered sugar.